-Students and employees are subject to disciplinary sanctions under Goodwin University's policies on drug and alcohol use, and subject to criminal penalties under both state and federal law.
+Students and employees are subject to disciplinary sanctions under University of Bridgeport's policies on drug and alcohol use, and subject to criminal penalties under both state and federal law.

 All drugs are controlled by Federal Law.
 (Most drug offenses are prosecuted under state law, which may be more severe.)